Revisiting the dynamics of Bose-Einstein condensates in a double well by deep learning with a hybrid network: Direct Learning

 An efficient learning depends on the design of network.
-To search for a suitable network, we compare the loss (after 400 epochs) and training time with several hidden-layers, as summarized in Table {\ref{tab:table1}}.
-In general as the increase of layer numbers the Mean-squared-error(MSE) loss becomes lower, however at the expense of a longer training time.
+To search for a suitable network, in Table {\ref{tab:table1}} we select different hidden-layers and calculate the losses after 400 epochs by using different activation functions.
+Here the ``layers" means the number of hidden convolutional layers.
+In general as the increase of layer numbers the Mean-squared-error(MSE) becomes lower, however at the expense of a longer training time.
 To propose a low-expense method with high precision, we use {\it efficiency}(the last column in Table {\ref{tab:table1}}) as an indication for one network's compromised performance, which is defined by the training speed divided by the Tanh-type loss.
-It is clearly shown that a 7-layers model is the best one because of the maximal efficiency value $\sim 9.92$(bold).
+It is clearly shown that a seven-layer model is the best one because of the maximal efficiency value $\sim 9.92$(bold).
 Also, we compare the results based on two different activation functions: Tanh and Sine.
 The Tanh-type function can bring a lower learning loss than the Sine function, which will be considered in the calculation.
 In a practical training, we choose optimizer Adam for implementing the optimization \cite{2014Adam}.
-In order to prevent over-fitting, the decay factor is 0.8, the minimum learning rate is $5\times 10^{-6}$ and the patience is 2 in the stage of Early-stopping and adaptive learning.
+In order to prevent over-fitting, the decay factor is 0.8, the minimum learning rate is $5\times 10^{-6}$ and the patience is 2.0 in the stage of Early-stopping and adaptive learning.
 The MSE loss function $\mathcal{L}$ is defined by